Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Asymptotic properties and robustness behaviors

-The front-door model, shown in Figure~\ref{fig:graphs}(c), represents another special case within our general framework.
-When employing direct density estimation, as detailed in Section~\ref{subsec:inference_densities}, Corollary~\ref{cor:robust_density} indicates that our one-step estimator and TMLE are consistent if: either both the propensity score and outcome regression estimators are consistent, or the mediator density estimator is consistent.
+The front-door criterion, shown in Figures~\ref{fig:graphs}(c) and \ref{fig:graphs_primal}(a), represents another special case within our general framework, with $\Z = \{M\}$.
+Employing direct density estimation, as detailed in Section~\ref{subsec:inference_densities}, condition (i) of Corollary~\ref{cor:robust_density} is automatically true given that $\Z_{\prec M}=\emptyset$.
+As a result, Corollary~\ref{cor:robust_density} reduces to conditions (ii-iv), which imply that our one-step estimator and TMLE are consistent if: either both the propensity score and outcome regression estimators are consistent, or the mediator density estimator is consistent.
 This implies a form of double robustness for the front-door model: the estimator remains consistent if either $|| \hf{M} - f_{M} || = o_P(1)$, or if both $|| \hat{\mu} - \mu || = o_P(1)$ and $|| \hat{\pi} - \pi || = o_P(1)$.
-These findings are consistent with the results reported by \citep{fulcher19robust, guo2023targeted}.
+These findings are consistent with the results reported by \cite{fulcher19robust, guo2023flexible, wang2024pac}.

 The flexibility of the estimation methods introduced in this work uncovers additional robustness properties under the front-door model, beyond the double robustness property discussed above.
 These properties are obtained by leveraging reparameterizations of the EIF as described in prior sections.
 Specifically, according to Corollary~\ref{cor:robust_ratio} and the discussion in Section~\ref{subsec:inference_ratio}, employing direct density ratio estimations under the front-door model yields novel doubly robust estimators.
 These estimators remain consistent if either the pair $(\mu, \mB{M})$ or $(f^{r}_M, f^{r}_A)$ is consistently estimated.
 When applying the Bayes' reparameterization method, our doubly robust estimators for the front-door model, based on Corollary~\ref{cor:robust_bayes} and the discussion in Section~\ref{subsec:inference_bayes}, maintain consistency if either $(\mu, \mB{M})$ or $(h_M, g_M)$ is consistently estimated.
 Notably, these two results are complementary, as $h_M$ and $g_M$ serve as nuisance parameters that allow us to bypass the direct estimation of the density ratios $f^r_M$ and $f^r_A$.
 Beyond these double robustness claims, Corollaries~\ref{cor:robust_ratio} and \ref{cor:robust_bayes} also suggest additional ways to robustness for our estimators in the front-door model.
 For example, Corollary~\ref{cor:robust_ratio} indicates that our proposed estimators for the front-door model remain consistent if either $(\mu, f^r_A)$ or $(\mB{M}, f^r_M)$ are consistently estimated.
 Additionally, Corollary~\ref{cor:robust_bayes} implies that consistency can be achieved if $g_M$ (equivalent to $\pi$ in the front-door model) is correctly specified, along with either $\mu$ or $h_M$.